We caught up with British born Chef and owner of the Thomas Corner eatery, David Rayner, to find out what keeps him over on the Sunshine Coast.

 Enjoying the outdoors, surrounded by close friends and family and good food and wine.

-Where is your favourite local’s hangout?
+Where is your favorite local’s hangout?

-My favourite hangout is where I spend most of my time when I am not at work – Noosa Box Office.
+My favorite hangout is where I spend most of my time when I am not at work – Noosa Box Office.
 It is a large studio tucked away in the industrial estate, where I do kickboxing and boxing sessions.
 It is amazing how fit and healthy the locals like to keep themselves so it is also a bit of a social get together.

 What’s your best time of year on the Sunshine Coast and why?